notvcto/notvcto.github.io/content/blog/zero-announcement.md

 happening simultaneously that I haven't seen combined before.

-**Minimum viable reasoning.** The real question I want to answer is: how small can a model be and still develop genuine security reasoning?
+**Minimum viable reasoning.** The real question I want to answer is: how small can a model be and still develop genuine reasoning through GRPO?
 Not memorization, not pattern matching on training data.
 Actual reasoning.
 I'm running the same training approach across 1.5B, 3B, and 7B parameter models and measuring where the capability cliff is.
 That delta is a research contribution regardless of which model you end up